-Level I fees are the current statutory fees allowed under Education Code Section 17620.
+- Level I fees are the current statutory fees allowed under Education Code Section 17620.
 As mentioned above, this code section authorizes school districts to levy a fee against residential and commercial construction to fund school construction or reconstruction.
-These fees are adjusted every two years in accordance with the statewide cost index for Class B construction as determined by the State Allocation Board.

-- Level II developer fees are outlined in Government Code Section 65995.5.
+These fees are adjusted every two years in accordance with the statewide cost index for Class B construction as determined by the State Allocation Board. - Level II developer fees are outlined in Government Code Section 65995.5.
 This code section allows a school district to impose a higher fee on residential construction if certain conditions are met.
 These conditions include having a substantial percentage of students on multitrack year-round scheduling, having an assumed debt equal to 15-30 percent of the district's bonding capacity (the percentage is based on revenue sources for repayment), having at least 20 percent of the district's teaching stations housed in relocatable classrooms, and having placed a local bond on the ballot in the past 4 years that received at least 50 percent plus one of the votes cast.
-A facility needs assessment must demonstrate that the need for new school facilities for unhoused pupils is attributable to projected enrollment growth from the construction of new residential units over the next five years.
+A facility needs assessment must demonstrate that the need for new residential units over the next five years.
 As of September 2016, EGUSD's Level II fees are \$5.01 per square foot for residential development and \$0.56 per square foot for commercial/industrial construction.
-The EGUSD Mello-Roos Community Facilities District (CFD) No. 1 also provides school facility funding through the issuance of bonds not exceeding \$275 million.
-CFD No. 1 is not intended to address school facility needs from new development. - Level III developer fees are outlined in Government Code Section 65995.7.
+The EGUSD Mello-Rose Community Facilities District (CFD) No. 1 also provides school facility needs from new development. - ▲ Level III developer fees are outlined in Government Code Section 65995.7.
 This code section authorizes a school district that has been approved to collect Level II fees to collect a higher fee on residential construction if State funding becomes unavailable.
 This fee is equal to twice the amount of Level II fees.
 However, if a district eventually receives State funding, this excess fee may be reimbursed to the developers or subtracted from the amount of State funding.